Skip to main content

 Your Convictions About the Crucifixion of Jesus Christ

-In this message, Dr. Stanley sheds light on the death of Jesus and how it affects all of us here and now.
+Dr. Stanley discusses the death of Jesus and how it affects all of us here and now.
 We may feel far removed from the events that happened at Calvary that day, but the crucifixion of Jesus still remains at the heart of the Christian life.

 Sermon Outline